theanubhavarya/Python_Projects/WeatherApp/README.md

 1. Takes city name as input from user.
 2. Sends a GET request to WeatherAPI.
 3. Receives weather data in JSON format.
-4. Extracts current temperature.
+4. Extracts the current temperature (in Celsius).
-5. Speaks the temperature aloud using `pyttsx3`.
+5. Announces the temperature using Text-to-Speech.

 ---